plastilinn/docs/pages/sections/Solutions.md

 ### 🔑#key solutions - Solution efficiency

 💰rating: 55

 does the solution solve the problem?

 **💭 Questions**

-💭 #question Does the solution effectively solve the problem?
- 💭 #question Is it a viable and practical solution?
- 💭 #question Does it address the root cause of the problem?
+Does the solution effectively solve the problem?;Is it a viable and practical solution?;Does it address the root cause of the problem?

 **🚨 Risks**

 🚨Solution Efficiency
 Lack of solution efficiency can result in customer dissatisfaction and limited adoption.

 🚨mitigation strategy
 Assess the effectiveness of the solution in solving the problem and determine if it is viable and practical.

 🚨contingency strategy
 Evaluate the effectiveness of the solution in solving the problem and ensure it is viable and practical.